tickelton/impost0r/README.md

 Known issues and limitations
 ----------------------------

+* impost0r uses 'main' as the branch name to commit to since that is the default on Github.
+Therefore a 'main' branch is required in the target repository.
 * The newly created commits will usually become visible on your calendar withing minutes (according to GitHub it can take up to 24 hours!) but the list with your years of activity at the bottom right of your